-Within 180 days of the Order, and at least once every quarter thereafter, each agency head is also required to submit to the agency's OIG and the Council of Inspectors General on Integrity and Efficiency (CIGIE), and make available to the public, a report on high-dollar improper payments identified by the agency, subject to Federal privacy policies and to the extent permitted by law.
-Agencies are also required to place a prominently displayed link on their Internet homepages to Internet-based resources for addressing improper payments.
-Such resources include information about improper payments under high-priority programs and a central method of collecting from the public information concerning suspected incidents of waste, fraud, and abuse by an entity receiving Federal funds that have led or may lead to improper payments by the Government.
-These resources are required to be published by the Secretary of the Treasury, in coordination with the Attorney General and Director of OMB.
+a report on high-dollar improper payments identified by the agency, subject to Federal privacy policies and to the extent permitted by law.
+Agencies are also required to place a prominently displayed link on their Internet homepages to resources for addressing improper payments.
+Such resources include information about improper payments under high-priority programs and a central method for collecting information concerning suspected incidents of fraud, waste, and abuse by an entity receiving Federal funds that has led or may lead to improper payments by the Government.
+These resources are required to be published by the Secretary of the Treasury in coordination with the Attorney General and the Director of OMB.